crramirez/windows-uwp.es-es/windows-apps-src/enterprise/customer-database-tutorial.md

     </StackPanel>
     ```

-4. Agregue un botón simple a su panel de pila nuevo para guardar al cliente recién creado:
+4. Add a simple button to your new stack panel to save the newly-created customer:

     ```xaml
     <StackPanel>